mdsoto/USB_AAPG_2021/2021_usb_aag/Readme.md

 <h2>Attendees and requirements</h2>

 Geoscientists and engineers with basic knowledge of open-hole log analysis.
-Personal computer (with Windows 10 preferably) with Internet connection.
+Personal computer with Internet connection.

 <h2>Summarized table of contents</h2>